Generic selectors

 We’ve all brought back small mementoes from previous trips.
 The trouble is, they’re usually junk.

-And then the truly special things get eclipsed by postcards, mugs, keychains, and magnets.
+Then the truly special things in your home get eclipsed by postcards, mugs, keychains, and magnets.

+Hear me out on this one.
 When you’re on holiday, everything is new and exciting.
-You snap photos of blue skies, beautiful buildings, and a view of your legs as you look out over the sea.
+You snap photos of blue skies, beautiful buildings, and a view of your knees as you look out over the sea.

 Choose a trip you took a few years ago and delete all the photos from it that don’t elicit the same excited feeling.

-And if you’re ready to take your decluttering to the next level, join the free 30-day challenge.
-Each day for a month you’ll receive a prompt for something to declutter in 5 minutes or less.
+Now, if you’re ready to take your decluttering to the next level, join the free 5-day challenge.
+It’s designed to jumpstart your journey to a clutter-free life.

 PIN IT: